Mermaids (charity): Resignation of trustee

-In October 2022, Dr Jacob Breslow of the London School of Economics resigned as a trustee of Mermaids after it was revealed he had spoken at a conference organised by B4U-ACT, a paedophile support group, as a PhD student in 2011.
+In October 2022, Jacob Breslow of the London School of Economics resigned as a trustee of Mermaids after it was revealed he had spoken at a conference organised by B4U-ACT, a paedophile support group, as a PhD student in 2011.
 In a statement, Mermaids described the organisation as "completely at odds" with its values, and said that "Once notified we took swift and decisive action to investigate ...
 Safeguarding is of the utmost importance to Mermaids and the safety of the young people we support is our highest priority."
 Belinda Bell, the chair of trustees, apologised for the distress caused by the news of Breslow's links to the group, and said that he should never have been appointed to the board.

 On 12 October 2022, Miriam Cates MP used Prime Minister's Questions to ask for a police investigation into Mermaids.
 In response, the charity said that her "attitudes to LGBT organisations are well-documented and this is not the first time she has criticised Mermaids".